afreakanist/frontend-project-lvl1/README.md

 [![asciicast](https://asciinema.org/a/LUJG9tffSoaBGGCwaBU0BpQ7j.svg)](https://asciinema.org/a/LUJG9tffSoaBGGCwaBU0BpQ7j)

-You shall see the following files and directories:

-    ...                 ...
-    README.md			this file

 ## Additional information

-Please notice that this is a student project.
+Please notice that this is a practice project.
-My name is Anna Korotkikh and I did this project under the supervision of the Hexlet Team.
+My name is Anna Korotkikh and I did this project under supervision of the Hexlet Team.
 Don't hesitate to let me know if you think it needs fine-tuning!